sofiachiarenza/Blast.jl/README.md

 ```

 ## Usage
-After installing it, you can start instantiating the objects needed to compute the `C_\ell`'s.
+After installing it, you can start instantiating the objects needed to compute the $C_\ell$'s.
 To begin, initialize the cosmological model and background quantities:

 ```julia
 cosmo = Blast.FlatΛCDM()